StaPH-B/docker-builds/artic/1.2.4-1.9.1/README.md

 > A bioinformatics pipeline for working with virus sequencing data sequenced with nanopore.

-WARNING : This container does not contain nanopolish, nor does it contain the primer schemes found at https://github.com/artic-network/primer-schemes.
+WARNING : This container does not contain the primer schemes found at [https://github.com/artic-network/primer-schemes](https://github.com/artic-network/primer-schemes).
 Those will have to be downloaded and mounted separately.

 ## Example Usage with the artic primers